padreati/rapaio-jupyter-kernel/README.md

 Currently, this project is in a stable mode, and it contains the features I need.
 As such, I am the only maintainer.
 If the kernel prove useful and additional contributors jump into this boat, an organization can be created and a shared ownership can also be added, all of those for the sole purpose of continuity of improvements.
-The plan is to add new features if requested, so please add issues if you want this tool to be better and fit your needs, if you cannot contribute with code, also.
+The plan is to add new features if requested, so please add issues if you want this tool to be better and fit your needs.
+If possible you can contribute with code.
-Any feedback is appreciated and supported, if possible.
+Any feedback is appreciated.

 ## Features